JAPrince999/JengaV/README.md

 - **Session history** to track your improvement over time
 - **Onboarding tutorials** for each mode
 - **Firebase authentication** for secure data storage
+- **Full mobile support** with touch-optimized controls and mobile-specific audio handling
 - **Cross-platform compatibility**

 ## 🚀 Quick Start